Skip to content

 entity_path

 Entity path under which chunks are emitted.
-When None (default), the entity path is derived from the full file path, keeping the filename and extension (e.g. foo/video.mp4 becomes /foo/video.mp4), matching the behavior of rerun video.mp4.
+When None (default), the entity path is derived from the absolute file path (e.g. foo/video.mp4 run from /data becomes /data/foo/video.mp4).
+The path is resolved to absolute up front, so the result is independent of any later change to the working directory.

 TYPE: str | None DEFAULT: None